YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_WtGxE.md

 G×E studies aim to identify genetic variants whose effects on complex traits are modified by environmental factors.
 However, statistical power is often limited due to small effect sizes, rare variants, imbalanced phenotypic distributions, and case–control ascertainment.

-The **retrospective analysis framework** ([Ma, 2022](https://kns.cnki.net/kcms2/article/abstract?v=jkwd3qsBIEKwkKkgMuimTLSEojAEBaWSJzCAd3uOCepX09aaYi1Vhn87HddxnsydAW9MGQHzgdF9Nw93IZ_DZCdJbGAX3C13DfGxpW58VBV273z1eVlg75Je1akPxIDc5iiSpz46iutS1tt9m3MJRg==&uniplatform=NZKPT&language=CHS)) treats genotype as random and conditions on phenotype and covariates, making it robust to model misspecification and naturally applicable to diverse trait types (binary, time-to-event, ordinal).
+The retrospective analysis framework treats genotype as random and conditions on phenotype and covariates, making it robust to model misspecification and naturally applicable to diverse trait types (binary, time-to-event, ordinal).
 Combined with **saddlepoint approximation (SPA)**, it provides accurate p-values even under extreme phenotypic distributions.

 **WtGxE** inherits these advantages and enhances them by:
 - Incorporating **externally estimated allele frequencies** to improve the precision of score statistics, thereby increasing power to detect G×E associations.